-Line and copy editing focus on improving style and flow; the way language is used and the rhythm of how it’s presented.
+Line and copy editing focuses on improving style and flow; the way language is used and the rhythm of how it’s presented.
 It’s about connecting with your reader.
 It also ensures that the choice of language is appropriate for your audience.
 A line and copy edit looks for any plot, timeline, setting and character inconsistencies, such as a seven-year pregnancy (it happens!) or a house where the rooms keep changing position in relation to each other.
 I try to get under the skin of the characters, so if one of them speaks, behaves or reacts in a way that seems out of character, I’ll notice – or equally, if they don’t react when they should.
-This type of edit will also tackle any problems with dialogue, beats and tagging, and instances of too much explanation; telling the reader rather than showing them.
+This type of edit will also tackle any problems with dialogue, beats and tagging, and instances of too much explanation and telling the reader rather than showing them.

 It’s also about clarity, comprehension and consistency.
 You may know what you intended when you wrote that scene, but is it clear to the reader?
 A line and copy edit will eliminate any ambiguity or confusion.
 All writers develop crutch words or writerly tics which can become irritating to the reader and draw them out of the story.
 This stage of editing will fix this repetition, along with any redundant language and awkward syntax, and incorrect grammar, spelling and punctuation.
 In addition, it includes checking for accuracy and correcting basic factual errors, as well as flagging up any potential legal and sensitivity issues.
 It will also make sure that formatting and presentation choices are consistent and conform to a style guide, such as Oxford New Hart’s Rules, Chicago Manual of Style, or whatever your personal choice may be.
 If this is an area you haven’t previously considered, I can advise and make appropriate suggestions.